Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/1_frontend.md

 #### Linting and Formatting

 The frontend uses ESLint and Prettier to maintain consistent code style and formatting.
-Linting and formatting fixes are automatically run on staged frontend files through a pre-commit hook using [husky](https://www.npmjs.com/package/husky).
+Linting and formatting fixes are automatically run on staged frontend Typescript files through a pre-commit hook using [husky](https://www.npmjs.com/package/husky).
 You can also manually run linting to find and fix errors using the following:

 ```
 $ npm run lint